MrDamiAde/MrDamiAde/README.md

 ## Objective

-I am a CompTIA-certified IT Technician passionate about cloud computing, DevOps, and automation.
-My goal is to design scalable, efficient solutions by leveraging containerisation, infrastructure as code, and cloud technologies.
-I am continuously learning and building hands-on projects to deepen my expertise.
+AWS Certified Cloud Practitioner and IT Technician passionate about cloud computing, DevOps, and automation.
+I'm excited about designing scalable, efficient solutions using containerisation, infrastructure as code, and cloud technologies.
+I'm continuously learning and building hands-on projects to deepen my expertise.

 ## Skills